 As an avid outdoorsman, Kevin also continues to deeply care about soil health and water quality.
 As First Gentleman, he is actively engaged in educating Iowans of all ages about the state’s many treasured natural resources.

 Kevin and his wife, Kim, married on April 3, 1982.
 Their three daughters (Jennifer, Nicole and Jessica) are happily married.
-The Reynolds Family has eight, soon-to-be nine, grandchildren.
+The Reynolds family has 11 grandchildren.